Growth rates of permutation classes: from countable to uncountable: Introduction

 of permutations that avoid every member of set $B$.
 We may here assume that $B$ is an \emph{antichain}, meaning that no element of $B$ contains any others; in this case $B$ is unique and is called the \emph{basis} of the class.

 There has been considerable interest in growth rates of \emph{principal} classes, which are those with singleton bases.
 In particular, the class $\Av(4231)$ has received significant attention, though only rough bounds on its growth rate have been established.
-The best of these bounds to-date, due to Bevan~\cite{bevan:a-large-set-of-:} (a lower bound) and B\'ona~\cite{bona:a-new-record-fo:} (an upper bound), are still far from the estimates of Conway and Guttmann~\cite{conway:on-the-growth-r:}, based on differential approximants, and Madras and Liu~\cite{madras:random-pattern-:}, based on Monte Carlo approximation.
+The best of these bounds to-date---due to Bevan, Brignall, Elvey Price, and Pantone~\cite{bevan:a-structural-ch:} (which improved on an earlier lower bound by Bevan~\cite{bevan:a-large-set-of-:} and an earlier upper bound by B\'ona~\cite{bona:a-new-record-fo:})---are still far from the estimates of Conway and Guttmann~\cite{conway:on-the-growth-r:} and Conway, Guttmann, and Zinn-Justin~\cite{conway:1324-avoiding-p:}, based on differential approximants, and Madras and Liu~\cite{madras:random-pattern-:}, based on Monte Carlo approximation.
 In a more general setting, Fox~\cite{Fox:Stanley--Wilf-l:} has shown that the growth rates of principal classes are typically much larger than had been thought.
 To be clear: we are not interested in growth rates of specific classes here, but rather with the set of growth rates of all permutation classes, principal \emph{and otherwise}.

 There are several other ways to specify permutations classes.
 Indeed, the field dates its origins to Knuth~\cite{knuth:the-art-of-comp:1}, who specified permutation classes using simple sorting machines.
 For the purposes of this work, two alternative specifications are important.
 First, given any set $X$ of permutations, one way to obtain a permutation class is to take the \emph{downward closure} of $X$,